East Lothian: Scottish Parliament

 Most of East Lothian is in the East Lothian Scottish Parliament constituency and South Scotland region with the exception of Musselburgh which is in Midlothian North and Musselburgh and the Lothians region.

 Local government

 East Lothian Council is based in the historic county town of Haddington, with the council meeting at the Haddington Town House and offices at nearby at John Muir House.
 The unitary local authority contains six wards, electing 22 councillors.
+East Lothian Council contains twenty Community Councils whose members form the Association of East Lothian Community Councils.